lukassoo/Watch-Together-Releases/README.md

 https://docs.watchtogetherplayer.com/introduction.html

 If you want to chat about the project, there is a [Discord](https://discord.gg/W9EkTF83cj) server for it.
-(Opening an issue here is also possible, but it might take a bit longer for me to respond)
+(Opening an issue/discussion here is also possible, but it might take a bit longer for me to respond)

 The project is under development, more features or updates are coming.
 This is a one-man, part-time operation so the speed of change won't be very fast, there are sometimes longer times with no updates.